neurolib-dev/neurolib/README.md

 alnModel.run()
 ```

-The results of this small simulation can be plotted easily
+The results from this small simulation can be plotted easily:

 ```python
 import matplotlib.pyplot as plt